ben-marlin/ClassyDice/classydice/src/main/README.md

 Because `sides` is the obvious thing to call the number of sides, it's probably what you want in the constructor, but since it's also what you called it as a field, there has to be a way to distinguish between the field and the value being passed.
 We use `this.sides` for the field.

 Save this - you can't run it, only save it.
+The `Main.java` class that is also in your project will play the role of a *driver* - code that is used to test the class you're constructing.

 ## Testing the Constructor